vjousse/vim-for-humans-book/rst/en/introduction.rst

     To invest time in your daily tool is something essential.
 You'll anyway have to learn keyboard shortcuts, so you'd better do it for something useful.
 If this investment is style profitable 10 years from now, it's the perfect investment, it's |vim|.

 **System and network administrator**
-    If you're using *Emacs*, then I can forgive you.
-If you are using nano/pico, there is nothing I can do for you, otherwise, it's time to get some job done guys!
+    If you use *Emacs*, then I can forgive you.
+If you use nano/pico, there is nothing I can do for you, otherwise, it's time to get some job done guys!
 To remotely administrate a Unix system is the perfect use case for |vim| (a powerful text editor without the need of a graphical interface).

 **Writer**
-    If your are writing using Markdown/reStructuredText/WikiMarkup or LaTeX, |vim| will save you a lot of time.
+    If you write using Markdown/reStructuredText/WikiMarkup or LaTeX, |vim| will save you a lot of time.
 You'll not be able to go back to another editor after it, or you'll want to *Vimify* it at all costs.

-Trust me, I am doing/did all this 5 roles, and my best investment has always been, by far, |vim|.
+Trust me, I have done and still do all these 5 roles, and my best investment has always been, by far, |vim|.

 What you will be learning
 =========================

 - How to use |vim| as an "usual" editor first (you know, the type of text editors having syntax highlighting, allowing you to open files, to click using the mouse, …).
 In short, the demystification of |vim| that will allow you to go further.
-- How to move from classical text editon to the power of |vim|, baby step by baby step (it's where the addiction begins).
+- How to move from classical text editon to the power of |vim|, baby step by baby step (it's where addiction begins).
 - How to do without the mouse and why it's the best thing that can happen to you when you're programming/writing text.
 - How you can easily deduce keyboard shortcuts with some simple rules.